slyon/ubuntu-maintainers-handbook/Setup.md

     my_user : my_user adm cdrom sudo dip plugdev lpadmin sambashare libvirt sbuild lxd
 ```

-If any of the following groups is missing for your user you can fix it up via `useradd` like:
+If any of the following groups is missing for your user you can fix it up via `adduser` like:

 ```
     $ sudo adduser my_user lxd